-Additionally, the Federal Reserve raised the target range for the federal funds rate on multiple occasions during 2022 and 2023.
-Although near-term interest rate decreases are anticipated, future interest rate increases may occur, and any such increases may be larger and more frequent than expected.
+Additionally, the Federal Reserve raised the target range for the federal funds rate on multiple occasions during 2022 and 2023 to a high of 5.5%, followed by gradual reductions to a current rate of 4.5%.
+Although further nearterm interest rate decreases are anticipated, future interest rate increases may occur, and any such increases may be larger and more frequent than expected.
 The Federal Reserve also announced a reduction in its purchase of mortgage-backed securities, which reduction may serve to exert upward pressure on interest rates.
 To the extent that interest rates increase as a result of future Federal Reserve actions or otherwise, the availability of refinancing alternatives for the Reference Obligations may be reduced.
 Fannie Mae is unable to predict the policies that may in the future be adopted by the Federal Reserve.

-In January 2023, the outstanding debt of the United States reached the statutory debt limit.
-Although the U.S. Congress has suspended the debt limit until January 2025, future uncertainty surrounding the outstanding debt of the United States could cause significant harm to the U.S. economy and lead to global financial instability.
-A related reduction in the credit rating of the U.S. government may adversely affect Fannie Mae's credit rating and, in turn, may adversely affect the credit ratings on the Rated Notes.
+In January 2023, the outstanding debt of the United States reached the statutory debt limit following which the U.S. Congress suspended the debt limit until January 2025.
+Future uncertainty surrounding the outstanding debt of the United States could cause significant harm to the U.S. economy and lead to global financial instability.
+Any related reduction in the credit rating of the U.S. government may adversely affect Fannie Mae's credit rating and, in turn, may adversely affect the credit ratings on the Rated Notes.
 On August 2, 2023, Fitch Ratings Inc. downgraded its rating of Fannie Mae's long-term debt following its downgrade of the long-term debt of the U.S. government; and on November 10, 2023, Moody's Investors Service Inc. ("Moody's") lowered its U.S. government long-term debt rating outlook from "stable" to "negative."
 If the foregoing ratings actions or any future downgrades of the U.S. government's or Fannie Mae's credit rating impair the perception of Fannie Mae in the market, the market value or liquidity of the Notes could be adversely affected.

-Future disputes in the U.S. House of Representatives regarding the passage of the appropriation bills necessary to fund U.S. government operations could result in a future U.S. government shutdown.
+In addition, future disputes in the U.S. House of Representatives regarding the passage of appropriation bills necessary to fund U.S. government operations could result in a future U.S. government shutdown.
 Any such shutdown may adversely affect markets generally and could potentially reduce overall economic growth.
-In general, deteriorating economic conditions may affect the borrowers' timely payment of principal and interest on the Reference Obligations and, accordingly, may increase the occurrence of delinquencies, Credit Events and Modification Events with respect to the Reference Obligations and adversely affect the amount of Liquidation Proceeds realized in connection with certain Credit Events.
-In addition, the time periods to resolve defaulted mortgage loans may be lengthy, and those periods may be further extended due to borrower bankruptcies, related litigation and any federal and state legislative, regulatory or administrative actions or investigations.
+In general, deteriorating economic conditions may affect the borrowers' timely payment of principal and interest on the

+Reference Obligations and, accordingly, may increase the occurrence of delinquencies, Credit Events and Modification Events with respect to the Reference Obligations and adversely affect the amount of Liquidation Proceeds realized in connection with certain Credit Events.
+Furthermore, the time periods to resolve defaulted mortgage loans may be lengthy, and those periods may be further extended due to borrower bankruptcies, related litigation and any federal and state legislative, regulatory or administrative actions or investigations.